What are the prices?

 What is the booking process?

-I'm really easy when it comes to the booking process and am happy to chat through everything or meet up to discuss the packages and prices.
-Some couples like to book straight away once they know their date is free, others like to meet and chat and talk through it all.
+I'm really easy when it comes to the booking process & am always happy to chat through everything with couples.
+Some couples like to book straight away once they know their date is free, others like to talk through it all.
 I'm happy to do whatever makes you guys feel comfortable.

-The first step is to email through and see if the date is free.
-If so, I'll send over some info on the packages and prices for you to look over.
-Then we can chat and meet up if required or you can jump straight ahead and tell me what package you'd like to book.
-From there I'll send you a deposit invoice of 20% of the total, along with some terms and conditions of booking.
-Once the deposit is paid we're all booked in and good to go.
-I generally get in touch with couples around a month before the wedding, when I'll send out the final invoice and the Plan of the Day form for you to fill out with all the timings and plan for the wedding.
-From there we'll have a final chat to confirm the timings and locations and all the details then it's good to go!
+The first step is to email through & see if the date is free.
+If so, I'll send over some info on the packages & prices for you to look over.
+Then we can chat or you can jump straight ahead & tell me what package you'd like to book.
+From there I'll send you an invoice for the booking fee which is 20% of the total, along with some terms & conditions of booking.
+Once the deposit is paid we're all booked in & good to go.
+I generally get in touch with couples around a month before the wedding, when I'll send out the final invoice & the plan of the day form for you to fill out with all the timings & plan for the wedding.
+From there we'll have a final chat to confirm the timings & locations & all the details then it's good to go

 How long are you with us on the day?

-The time that I will start filming very much depends on the specific timings of your day, but I will generally start filming around 3 hours before the service, up until after the first dance - but of course this is all dependent on the events you have planned on the day and the timings of everything.
+The time that I will start filming very much depends on the specific timings of your day, but I will generally be on site around 3 hours before the service, up until after the first dance - but of course this is all dependent on the events you have planned on the day & the timings of everything.
+Generally, I'm with you & on site for 10 hours.
 We'll chat through all of this during the process, but I always stay until after the first dance.

-Always - although this is very rare, it is the client’s responsibility to find out if any such restrictions are in place.
-If so, please let me know straight away and we can try our best to work around them.
-Some Churches ask for an extra fee to have the ceremony filmed, and again this is the client's responsibility to make this arrangement before the wedding.
+Don't worry, we can work around this - although this is very rare.
+It is, however, the couple's responsibility to find out if any such restrictions are in place before the Wedding.
+Please let me know straight away & we can try our best to work around them.
+Some Churches ask for an extra fee to have the ceremony filmed & again this is the couple's responsibility to make this arrangement before the Wedding.

-Good editing takes time and I'd rather not rush the film back before it's looking amazing
+Good editing takes time & I'd rather not rush the film back before it's looking amazing.

 Do you have insurance?

-Yes, I have full Public Liability Insurance which can be provided on request.
-I'm also a qualified First Aider - although I've never had to use this at at wedding.
+Yes, I have full Public Liability Insurance up to the value of £5,000,000 which can be provided on request.
+I'm also a qualified First Aider - although I've never had to use this at a Wedding.

-With 200 weddings under my belt, chances are that I have.
-If not, I usually do some recce-ing of the venue on the morning day of the wedding and look though images and films of the venue online to get an idea of the flow of the venue.
-And of course, on the day, keeping in close contact with your wedding planner always helps!
+With around 300 Weddings under my belt, chances are that I have.
+If not, I usually arrive early and do some recce-ing of the venue on the morning day of the wedding.
+Of course, on the day keeping in close contact with your wedding planner always helps!

-Photographer wise - again, I've met and worked alongside loads of brilliant people and I'm aways excited to work alongside a new photographer at a wedding - as well as the ones I know well.
-My aim is to make sure you get great images - be that photo AND video, so I always work closely with your photographer to make sure you get brilliant film and stills of your wedding.
+Photographer wise - again, I've met & worked alongside loads of brilliant people & I'm aways excited to work alongside a new photographer at a Wedding - as well as the ones I know well.
+My aim is to make sure you get great images - be that photo AND video, so I always work closely with your photographer to make sure you get brilliant film & stills of your Wedding.

-This would be greatly appreciated.
-A wedding day is a LONG day to work - often 12 hours on your feet without a chance to sit and take time out.
-Most venues have supplier meals ready to go for you to order and any food that you provide to photographers and videographers is always greatly appreciated.
-However, if this is not possible please let me know before the wedding.
+This would be greatly appreciated!
+A Wedding day is a LONG day to work - over 10 hours on your feet without a chance to sit & take time out.
+Most venues have supplier meals ready to go for you to order & any hot food that you provide to photographers & videographers is always greatly appreciated.